 Desktop Genetics will build a biomodel integrating genomic and epigenomic data, that can predict which CRISPR epigenetic editing targets would work best.
 This would be in order to make resistant cancerous cells sensitive to treatment again – and thus be able to cure the cancer with current therapies.

 Given that epigenetics plays an important role in all tumour types, it is hoped that the tool developed by Desktop Genetics can be scaled-up from ovarian cell cancer (which is their focus at the moment) to many other types.
+Along with this type of therapy, CRISPR is being studied for applications like fighting antibiotic resistance and improving crops.

 This project shows an interesting dynamic between industry, academia and government.
 Will the resulting tool be able to make a ‘cure’ for cancer work?